<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Jump strategy?

 If we take our impulse and divide it by my body mass (87 kg) we can calculate my take-off velocity (how quickly I’ll leave the ground – because of the relationship between impulse and velocity).
-In this case, it will be 3.3 metres per second (m/s).
-With this in mind, we can start modelling my jump performance.
+In this case, it will be 3.3 meters per second (m/s).
+With this in mind, we can start modeling my jump performance.

 For example, if an impulse of 287 Ns will propel me 55 cm we can figure out the impact of my impulse capacity reducing as well as how much more impulse I’d have to apply if I wanted to jump higher and use this information to develop more effective training programs.